patooworld/patooworld/README.md

 ## 🌐 Deploy

-Host your own live version of Morphic with Vercel or Cloudflare Pages.
+Host your own live version of Patooworld with Vercel or Cloudflare Pages.

 ### Vercel